vippsas/vipps-developers/vipps-getting-started.md

 The customer's administrator can create additional users on [portal.vipps.no](https://portal.vipps.no).

-If you do not have BankID, you will need the admin to log in and provide the API keys to you.
-Remember to keep them secret.
+If you do not have BankID, you will need the administrator to log in and provide the API keys to you.

 **Please note:** Vipps can not provide API keys in any other way, such as by email, as the API keys give access to transferring money.